 ERP breaks OCD’s vicious cycle of disturbing obsessions and compulsions that reinforce them.
 Working with a therapist who has been trained in ERP, you are guided through exposures, or controlled exercises in which the fears and anxieties related to your obsessions are triggered.
 With the guidance of your therapist, you then resist the urge to engage in compulsions and simply let the feelings of anxiety and distress pass.
 Over time, you learn that you are able to tolerate uncertainty and other unpleasant feelings, and that your life does not have to be guided by intrusive thoughts and anxiety.
 Likely, the intrusive thoughts will cause less distress over time, as well.

 If you’re struggling with OCD and want to take the power away from your intrusive thoughts, NOCD can help.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.
 Our licensed therapists deeply understand OCD and are specialty-trained in treating OCD with ERP.
 We work side-by-side with the OCD experts and researchers who designed some of the world’s top OCD treatment programs, bringing the best care to our members.
-You can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.